 The core vision of the inner city mission is to build up a strong Orthodox Christian Ethos as the environment and witness of our Faith, while serving our neighbors in need.
 St. Basil the Great and St. John Chrysostom built church communities after this same model-in the inner cities in the midst of poverty.
 Over the centuries this model has helped Orthodox faithful to find salvation through communally serving Christ in the poor.

-For over three years the congregation at Saints.
+For over eight years the congregation at Saints.
 Peter and Paul Cathedral (Gilbert Street, Detroit, MI) has graciously provided their community center for ongoing ministry with the poor in their neighborhood.
 The Orthodox Christian community from the Greater Detroit area has consistently volunteered to prepare and serve a weekly Sunday meal to those in need.
 For the past three years, providing a time for prayer, fellowship and meal, we have served over 10,000 meals.
 Through the generous support of surrounding Orthodox churches, we continue to provide food, clothing, hygiene kits, etc., as we are able..

 Saints Peter and Paul Cathedral parish is home to the neighborhood Head Start program, which provides help to our neighbors during the week, a community center and hall where weekly ministries take place, and a beautiful Community Garden dedicated to the Holy Angels.
 Many local Detroit organizations are networking with our programs and facilities.